raspberrypilearning/flappy-astronaut/en/step_13.md

 		  if event.direction == "up":
 			  y -= 1
   ```
-- Now see if you can add `elif` statements to detect other movements and set the `x` and `y` coordinates.
+- See if you can add `elif` statements to detect other movements and set the `x` and `y` coordinates accordingly.
 --- /hint --- --- hint ---
 - Here's the complete function:
   ```python